ibm-cloud-docs/Registry/registry_faq_va.md

 Security notices for Vulnerability Advisor are loaded from the vendors' operating system sites approximately every 12 hours.

-## How do I get notified if the security status of an image changes?
+## How do I get notified about the security status of an image?
 {: #faq_va_security_status}
 {: faq}